cloudfoundry/diego-release/README.md

 Created out/clientName.crt from out/clientName.csr signed by out/diegoCA.key
 ```

-The manifest property `properties.diego.etcd.client_cert_pem` should be set to the certificate in `out/clientName.crt`
+The manifest property `properties.diego.etcd.client_cert` should be set to the certificate in `out/clientName.crt`
-The manifest property `properties.diego.etcd.client_cert_key` should be set to the certificate in `out/clientName.key`
+The manifest property `properties.diego.etcd.client_key` should be set to the certificate in `out/clientName.key`

 ### Custom SSL Certificate Generation